projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

   All application constraints shall be guaranteed by external safety applications, such as Board Support Package, firmware, safety VM, or Hardware.
   The verification of application integration shall check whether the safety application meets all application constraints.
+These constraints must be verified during hypervisor validation test.
+It is optional to do error checking for application constraints at hypervisor boot time.

   This design assumption applies to the following cases: